 The Academic Success Center (ASC) is the home for tutoring services at Pitt-Johnstown.
 Tutoring is specifically designed to meet students’ academic needs, with the goal to increase students’ academic success in all content areas.
 All tutoring services are free of charge.

 The Pitt-Johnstown tutoring program follows a peer tutoring model, with full-time students providing all tutoring services.
 Peer tutors help fellow students develop the skills they need to succeed as independent learners.
 They model effective strategies and methods for approaching challenging course material.

 At Pitt-Johnstown, students have the opportunity to engage in one-on-one individual tutoring, small group tutoring, drop-in sessions, and Supplemental Instruction (SI).

-Current Operational Posture: Guarded Risk
+Current Operational Posture: Elevated Risk

 For more information about each type of tutoring including dates, times, and ZOOM links, please select the links below.

 - Drop In Tutoring - FALL 2020 Schedule

 The Academic Success Center, in collaboration with several academic departments, offers drop-in tutoring for Chemistry, Math, Public Speaking, Physics, and Writing.

 Sessions are staffed by veteran tutors, who receive weekly training to refresh relevant course content in each discipline.